 We run or are involved in many projects dedicated to encouraging and educating local people and organisations to think and act sustainably, including energy saving, climate resilience, food growing, improving air quality and raising awareness of the benefits of recycling, waste reduction and composting.

 Recent community building and school energy visits have included Linden Hall, Mortlake Hall, The Greenwood Centre, Elleray Hall, MIND (Twickenham), Off the Record, OSO Barnes, Kew Community Centre, Third Whitton Scouts, Kingston Environment Centre, The Woodfield Project, St Paul’s Junior School, Richard Challoner School and Holy Cross School.
-Our work with Kingston Schools has shown that they can potentially save a great deal of money just by making simple changes – read about this is our report Wasted Energy: how money and carbon dioxide could be saved in schools
+Our work with Kingston Schools showed that they can potentially save a great deal of money just by making simple changes – read about this in our report Wasted Energy: how money and carbon dioxide could be saved in schools

 Read some Case Studies from our previous projects.